Sudanese cuisine

 Sudanese cuisine is greatly affected by the historical cross-cultural influences of Arab, Nubian, Egyptian, Turkish, and Levantine cuisine in Sudan.
 Many Sudanese foods have been around for thousands of years.
-The most common meats eaten are lamb and chicken, in accordance with the Muslim halal laws.
+The most common meats eaten are lamb and beef, in accordance with the Islamic halal laws.
 Most meals are communal and often shared with family, neighbors, and guests, as part of Sudanese hospitality.